uPos3odon08/SSPRB/README.md

 10. after having ran the cd command enter "python3 Main.py" to run the script

- and that's it, to exit press ctrl+c
+----and that's it, to exit press ctrl+c

- The script works by gathering the info specified in the script from Reddit's api called PRAW
+----The script works by gathering the info specified in the script from Reddit's api called PRAW